magenta/magenta/README.md

 [install TensorFlow](https://www.tensorflow.org/versions/master/get_started/os_setup.html).
 We require version 0.10 or later.

+Also, verify that your environment uses Python 2.7.
+We do aim to support Python 3 eventually, but it is currently experimental.

 After that's done, run the tests with this command:

 ```bazel test //magenta/...```